 Harper’s Chord started in late 2010 as a simple idea for a recording project.
 Armed with a small collection of favorite songs, Jill Moore recruited Roger Fink (guitar/percussion/vocals), Paul Drinkwine (guitar/viola/cello/mandolin/vocals), Atsuko Schlough (piano) and Jeff Engholm (bass) to help her fulfill her crazy dream of recording an album.
-After countless hours at St. Joseph's infamous Rock House Recording Studio, something magical began to happen.
+After countless hours at St. Joseph's notorious Rock House Recording Studio, something magical began to happen.
 While relaxing in the control booth, listening to play-back it became obvious that they had created something pretty special, something that should be shared with a live audience.
 And so, Jill, Paul and Roger embarked on a magnificent musical journey which has taken them far beyond their humble aspirations.

 Harper’s Chord is all about the music…playing originals and carefully selected covers that tell poignant stories and speak to our musical sensibilities.
 We love 2, 3 and 4 part harmonies, acoustic string instruments, clear summer nights, bon fires, wine, dogs, children and youth hockey.
 We believe everything happens for a reason and HC has been blessed with the amazing people and opportunities that have come our way.
 We always strive to keep our gratitude higher than our expectations.